agileshaw/CMPUT_301Assignment1/README.md

-# CMPUT_301Assignment1: Travel Expense Tracking Application
+# CMPUT_301Assignment1: Travel Expense Tracker

 The project is a simple and basic travel expense tracking application.
 For each travel claim, the application record expense items.